brettsmith212/amplify-poc/docs/implementation_3.md

     - `backend/src/controllers/sessionController.ts`: Add thread ID generation and amp.log path creation
     - `backend/src/models/Session.ts`: Add threadId and ampLogPath fields to Session model
     - `backend/src/services/ampService.ts`: Create new service to handle amp command execution
-    - `backend/src/__tests__/controllers/sessionController.test.ts`: Add tests for thread bootstrap
   - **Step Dependencies**: None
   - **User Instructions**: This step modifies session creation to include thread bootstrapping.
 Test by creating a new session and verifying thread.id is generated and stored.

-- [ ] Step 2: Implement AmpLogParser Service
+- [x] Step 2: Implement AmpLogParser Service

   - **Task**: Create the AmpLogParser service based on the parsing documentation to parse JSONL amp.log files and convert them to ThreadMessage objects
   - **Description**: This is the core parsing engine that converts amp's structured logs into UI-consumable messages.
 It handles deduplication, message routing, and state management as specified in the parsing docs.